-The Tri-Faith Initiative is the transformational partnership of the three Abrahamic faith communities Temple Israel, Countryside Community Church (UCC), and the American Muslim Institute (AMI).
-These religious buildings are intentionally co-located on the Tri-Faith Commons in the Sterling Ridge development near 132nd & Pacific Streets in Omaha, Nebraska.
-A fourth building, the Tri-Faith Center, will be a central place of activity to evoke the spirit of the Tri-Faith Initiative.
-The Center will welcome visitors, inviting them to participate in social events and inspiring them with educational resources.
+The Tri-Faith Initiative is a bold interfaith endeavor in the heartland.
+Comprised of three intentionally co-located congregations of the Abrahamic faiths, on the Tri-Faith Commons in the Sterling Ridge development near 132nd & Pacific Streets in Omaha, Nebraska.
+A fourth building, the Tri-Faith Center, will be a central place of education, outreach, programming with the mission of fostering empathy and creating dialogue that celebrates pluralism and diversity in religion.

 - Temple Israel is on the east side of the Commons (Dedicated in 2013)

-- Countryside Community Church will be located on the southwest portion of the Commons (Under construction, anticipated opening winter 2018)
+- Countryside Community Church will be located on the southwest portion of the Commons (Grand opening, April 2019)

 - AMI is on the northwest corner (Opened 2017)

-- Tri-Faith Center will be located on the west side of the Commons between AMI and Countryside (Anticipated construction to begin late 2018)
+- Tri-Faith Center will be located on the west side of the Commons between AMI and Countryside (Anticipated construction complete early 2020)